bancaditalia/Understanding-Variational-Autoencoders-with-Intrinsic-Dimension-and-Information-Imbalance/README.md

 --batch_size: Defines the batch size for training.
 Default is 256.

 ### Example Command
-To train the model on the mnist dataset for 100 epochs with a batch size of 128 and latent dimensions of 16 and 32, saving checkpoints for epoch 1, 50, 100 and 200 epochs, run: python vae_training.py --dataset mnist --epochs 100 --batch_size 128 --latent_dim [16, 32] --save_interval [1, 50, 100, 200]
+To train the model on the cifar10 dataset for 100 epochs with a batch size of 128 and latent dimensions of 16 and 32, saving checkpoints for epoch 1, 50, 100 and 200 epochs, run:

+python vae_training.py --dataset cifar10 --epochs 100 --batch_size 128 --latent_dim 16 32 --save_interval 1 50 100 200

 ## VAE Analysis Functions
 After training, you can use additional functions to analyze the saved networks.
 These functions are designed to compute and save various metrics, such as distances between network states, intrinsic dimensions, and imbalance metrics across layers.
 Each function outputs results as .json files for easy data handling and interpretation.